Four Things You Can Do To Help Homeless and Foster Youth

 Youth under age 24 who are experiencing homelessness or foster care may assume that they cannot pursue higher education because of their lack of resources and lack of parental support.
 They are unlikely to know that they have a special status on the FAFSA that allows them to apply for financial aid on their own.
 Let them know they can apply for financial aid without a parent’s signature or financial information, and the importance of completing the FAFSA as early as possible.

 - K-12 Liaisons: Under the McKinney-Vento Act, school district homeless liaisons are required to ensure that unaccompanied homeless youth are informed of their status as independent students for the FAFSA and receive assistance to verify their homelessness.
 Liaisons should work with school counselors to inform all unaccompanied homeless youth that they can apply for financial aid as an independent student.
+Consider sharing our youth-facing resources that help students understand how to apply for financial aid.

 - Child Welfare Case Managers: Youth who were in foster care at any time after age 13 are considered independent students on the FAFSA.
 Case managers and others working with foster youth or former foster youth should let them know that they can apply for financial aid as an independent student.